Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 # Finding Lane Lines on the Road

+*The processed images are in the `test_images_output` directory, while the `Writeup_images` contains the images used for this writeup.*

 ## Overview

-Lane identification is a task that is done by human drivers easily, based on lane markers or road end-points.
+Lane identification is a preliminary requirement for development of autonomous driving systems.
+It is a task that is done by human drivers easily, based on lane markers or road end-points.
 It helps in maintaining lanes on the road, and thereby, facilitates smooth driving and minimizes collisions.

 However, what seems like a trivial task to us is quite the challenge for the computer to perform.
 To solve this, several computer vision techniques have been developed over the years.
 We shall describe one such technique here as a part of the 1st project in the [Self Driving Car nanodegree from Udacity](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).